JerryHMartin/SimpleDigitizeR/README.md

 ## General Information

-This package performs the digitization process in descrete segments.
-This has several advantages.

-(1) Some functionality is encapsulated
-(2) This is useful for converting a large amount of similar data
+This package can be used to convert a digital image of a plot to data.

 This package can handle date data on the x axis.